-In August 2014, we entered into a sublease agreement, or the Sublease, with Wellspring Biosciences, Inc., or Wellspring, a wholly owned subsidiary of Araxes for office space located on North Torrey Pines Road in La Jolla, California.
+In August 2014, we entered into a sublease agreement, or the Sublease, with Wellspring Biosciences, Inc., or Wellspring, a wholly owned subsidiary of Araxes, for office space located on North Torrey Pines Road in La Jolla, California.
 The Sublease was amended effective September 1, 2014 to provide for a monthly rent of \$4,820 per month.
 The Sublease included rent escalation of 3.0% per year.
 In addition to the base monthly rent, we were obligated to pay for operating expenses, taxes, insurance and utilities applicable to the subleased property.
 Pursuant to the terms of the Sublease, as amended again in June 2016, the Sublease would have expired on October 31, 2019.
 In December 2016, we entered into a third amendment to Sublease pursuant to which the Sublease expired in June 2017.

-In December 2016, we entered into a new sublease, or the New Sublease, with Wellspring for 5,216 square feet of office space located on Science Park Road in San Diego, California for a monthly rent of approximately \$16,000 per month and security deposit of approximately \$16,000.
+In December 2016, we entered into a sublease agreement, or the New Sublease, with Wellspring for 5,216 square feet of office space located on Science Park Road in San Diego, California for a monthly rent of approximately \$16,000 per month and security deposit of approximately \$16,000.
 The New Sublease includes rent escalation of 3.0% per year.
 In addition to the base monthly rent, we will be obligated to pay for operating costs, amenities fees and all other costs applicable to the subleased property.
-The terms of the New Sublease commenced in June 2017 and will expire on October 31, 2019.
+The terms of the New Sublease commenced in June 2017 and would have expired on October 31, 2019.
+In March 2019, the New Sublease was amended to extend until April 30, 2020 with the monthly rent increased to approximately \$24,000 per month effective November 1, 2019.